RIPAGlobal/scimitar/README.md

 This is often done in `config/initializers/scimitar.rb` to help make it very clear that extensions are globally available and remove the risk of SCIM resources somehow being referenced before schema extensions have been applied.

-In `def self.scim_attributes_map` in the underlying data model, add any new fields - `organization` and `manager` in this example - to map them to whatever the equivalent data model attributes are, just as you would do with any other resource fields.
+In `def self.scim_attributes_map` in the underlying data model, add any new fields - `organization` and `department` in this example - to map them to whatever the equivalent data model attributes are, just as you would do with any other resource fields.
 These are declared without any special nesting - for example:

 ```ruby
 def self.scim_attributes_map